 - 1 large egg

-- 2 tbsp dried chopped onion (see notes)
+- 2 tablespoon dried chopped onion (see notes)

 - In a small bowl, lightly whisk the egg.